-FAME, of course, was of the first so-called Street Art festivals, far before the current onslaught of festivals in cities and towns everywhere.
-FAME was underground and seemingly authentic before Milano halted it after five years for many of the same conflicting feelings Canemorto has expressed about commodification of the counter-culture.
+FAME, of course, was one of the first so-called Street Art festivals, far before the current onslaught of festivals in cities and towns everywhere.
+FAME was underground and seemingly authentic before Milano halted it after five years for many of the same conflicting feelings Canemorto has expressed about the commodification of the counter-culture.
 You’ll see an ad for his now-touring “FAME” movie embedded within this one.

-Fake it till you make it.
-Canemorto sporting slick New York shades in Golden Age.
+Fake it till you make it—Canemorto sporting slick New York shades in Golden Age.

 “It represents a sort of sequel of our previous video Toys,” Canemorto tells us, “this time the infamous trio has to fool both a crazy gallerist and a gloomy record producer in the desperate hope of getting rich and famous.”
 Ever brutal and ever witty, this is an ingenious way to fail.

-Together with the video Canemorto is publishing Golden Age EP, a vinyl record (12” – 30×30 cm) with 4 of their jams on side A and a silkscreen print on side B.
+Together with the video, Canemorto is publishing Golden Age EP, a vinyl record (12” – 30×30 cm) with 4 of their jams on side A and a silkscreen print on side B.

 Alongside the standard edition, there is also a special edition of 10 copies with handpainted covers, all different from each other.